KIT-ISAS/iviz/iviz_roslib/README.md

 RosClient client = new RosClient(masterUri, callerId, callerUri);
 ```

-The function _TryGetCallerUri()_ tries to guess your address, but if it gets the wrong one you will need to provide it directly.

-Calling _TryGetCallerUri_ without an argument will use a random free port.
-However, you can also provide your own port using _TryGetCallerUri(my_port)_.
+The function _TryGetCallerUriFor_ can also be used without a port.
+In this case, a random free port will be used.
 When choosing whether to use your own port or a random port, keep in mind the following guidelines:
 * A random port is useful for finished apps.
 It ensures that you will never get an error like "address is already in use".
 * Specific ports are better for new apps being debugged.
 The problem is that if your app crashes or gets terminated before it unregisters itself gracefully, the advertisements and subscriptions will remain in the system.
 If your program keeps getting restarted with a new port every time, it will keep adding new entries in the list of nodes, which makes debugging difficult.
+  By reusing the old port, other apps can also tell that you're the same node that's just restarting.

 ### Publishers
 Publishers are used to send messages to topics.